-- Excessive black spotting in the skin above the knees and hocks. - Moderate black or brown color on face, ears and legs (including wool.) - Moderately coarse britch and/or harsh pelt. - Moderately coarse, chalky, white hair on face, in the flanks, and/or down the front and/or rear legs.
+- Excessive black spotting in the skin above the knees and hocks. - Moderate black or brown color on face, ears and legs (including wool.) - Moderately coarse britch and/or harsh pelt. - White-faced or ring-eyed crosses. - Moderately coarse, chalky, white hair on face, in the fl anks, and/or down the front and/or rear legs. - Horns are discriminatory on finewool crosses (except classed out finewools with horns indicative of acceptable finewool breeds).